Composite-Operator Scaling on Triadic Hypergraphs: Formation Transitions in Multi-Agent Architectures with Three-Body Coupling: Triadic Formation Order Parameter

 The formation susceptibility \emph{vanishes} at $T_c$, giving $\gTF = -1$ as the effective scaling exponent.
 For $T>T_c$, the $h_3$-induced correction to the effective single-site field is $3h_3 m^2$ (from differentiating the coupling $-h_3 N\Pform = -h_3 N m^3$ with respect to $\phi_i$ in the mean-field approximation), which vanishes when $m=0$.
 As a result, the mean-field linear response of $\Pform = m^3$ to $h_3$ is zero in the disordered phase, and $\chiTF=0$ from above.
-There is no divergence at $T_c$ in response to the formation field. \end{resultbox} The delta-method captures the leading power law.
+There is no divergence at $T_c$ in response to the formation field. \end{resultbox}

+The delta-method captures the leading power law.
 Near $T_c$ fluctuations in $m$ modify the prefactor but not the exponent $\gamma_{\mathrm{TF}}=-1$.

-As shown in the next section, the scaling exponent $\gTF = -1$ is confirmed independently and without recourse to the variance argument by the field-theoretic two-point function.
+As shown in the next section, the scaling exponent $\gTF = -1$ is reproduced by the field-theoretic two-point function.
 This is in sharp contrast to Ising criticality ($\chi_{\rm Ising}\sim |T-T_c|^{-1}$ diverges on both sides).
 In principle, the non-diverging, monotone vanishing of $\chiTF$ at $T_c$ (which approaches $T_c$ with a kink rather than a divergence) constitutes a signature of the TF scaling regime (see Sec.~\ref{sec:disc}).

-\subsubsection{Scaling consistency}
+\subsection{Scaling consistency}